Layapanda/Projet_NP/doc/Developer/README.md

 4. [Project_report](../Specs_and_Design/Rapport_NP_MARTINEZ_Pablo.pdf) : This is the final report of the NP_project

 The full system source code is stored inside [**the folder**](https://github.com/Layapanda/Projet_NP/).
-You'll have everyfind regarding all of the services installed on the board to control the peripherals.
+You'll have everyfind regarding all of the services installed on the board.

 *If you follow the above stated guides, you should be able to work with this project with any issues.*